Daniel López (footballer, born 1969)

 Daniel Fernando López Rojas (born 6 March 1969) is a Chilean former footballer.
 He played as a defender during his career.

+Club career

+López was trained at Coquimbo Unido, becoming a historical player.

+International career

-López also obtained three caps (no goals) for the Chilean national side, making his debut with the squad on 22 March 1994.
+López made three caps (no goals) for the Chile national side, making his debut with the squad on 22 March 1994.

+Post-retirement

+López has been in charge of a football academy in La Serena affiliated to Universidad Católica, just like another former players such as René Valenzuela, Carlos Verdugo, Luciano Saavedra, Ian Mac-Niven, among others.